Entity Types

 • Entity Type: Select the target entity type.

-• Use Inter-Company: Select to use the inter-company property.
+• Inter-Company: If the Reference Type is set to Inter-Company, specify the inter-company property.

 • Properties: Select the mapping columns from the source entity type.